National Alliance (United States)

-The National Alliance was a white supremacist, neo-Nazi political organization founded by William Luther Pierce in 1974 and based in Mill Point, West Virginia.
-It was formed out of a split in the National Youth Alliance, an organization run by Pierce, a former member of the American Nazi Party, and Willis Carto.
+The National Alliance is a white supremacist, neo-Nazi political organization founded by William Luther Pierce in 1974 and based in Mill Point, West Virginia.
+It was formed out of a split in the National Youth Alliance, an organization run by Pierce and Willis Carto.
 The National Alliance had several business ventures, including the record label Resistance Records, a book publisher, and several periodicals.
 It was the largest and most significant neo-Nazi group of its time.

 Membership in 2002 was estimated at 2,500 with an annual income of $1 million.
-Membership declined after Pierce's death in 2002.
-After a split in its ranks in 2005 and several power struggles, it became largely defunct; however, some members still claim the name.
+Membership declined after Pierce's death in 2002; Pierce was succeeded as leader of the National Alliance by Erich Gliebe.
+After a split in its ranks in 2005 and several power struggles, it lost most of its members and has greatly declined in influence.